 Apple decided to abandon iTunes with its Catalina macOS release.
 In Catalina the iTunes media swiss army knife has been replaced with three seperate applications and some functions that are now "hidden" in sharing.

 The impact is that upgrading to Catalina changes quite a lot of macOS media handling.
-This is likely to be problematic to many Mac users, as media content one of the most valuable things on a home Mac.
+This is likely to be problematic, for many Mac users, as media content is one of the most valuable things on a well used Mac.

 This note provides guideance as to where the various media files are stored and what you can do to make things managable.

 With iTunes all your media was contained within:

 - "iTunes Music" or "iTunes Media" - folder (depending on how old your library is) where your various media files were kept

 - "iTunes Music Library.xml" - the old library index file

 - "iTunes Library.itl" - the new library index file

 If you have set iTunes to manage your library then all your media files will be sitting under this directory structure, including: Music, Movies, TV & Podcasts